Pope Alexander VI: Death

 Commentaries attribute the pope's death to malaria, then prevalent in Rome, or to another such pestilence.
 One contemporary official wrote home that there was little surprise that Alexander and Cesare had both fallen ill, as the bad air had led to many in Rome, and especially in the Roman Curia, becoming sick.

-After a short stay, the body was removed from the crypts of St. Peter's and installed in the less well-known Spanish national church of Santa Maria in Monserrato degli Spagnoli.
+After a short stay, the body was removed from the crypts of St. Peter's and installed in the lesser known Spanish national church of Santa Maria in Monserrato degli Spagnoli.

 Legacy

 Following the death of Alexander VI, his rival and successor Julius II said on the day of his election: "I will not live in the same rooms as the Borgias lived.
 He desecrated the Holy Church as none before."
 The Borgia Apartments remained sealed until the 19th century.

 Catholic apologists of Alexander VI have argued that the behaviors he receives criticism for were not atypical of the period.
 De Maistre, in his work Du Pape, "The latter are forgiven nothing, because everything is expected from them, wherefore the vices lightly passed over in a Louis XIV become most offensive and scandalous in an Alexander VI."